metamystical/mdht/README.md

    k -- public key (32-byte buffer)
-   salt -- if not null, used to vary the target of mutable data for a given public key (<= 64-byte buffer) mutable -- true if mutable data, false if immutable (boolean) reset -- if not null, a target (possibly obtained from elsewhere along with salt) to reset the timeout of previously stored mutable data
+   salt -- if not null, used to vary the target of mutable data for a given public key (<= 64-byte buffer) mutable -- true if mutable data, false if immutable (boolean) a -- outgoing object with .v and .target, and if mutable: .salt (if used), .seq (sequence number), .k, .sig (ed25519 signature, 64-byte buffer) reset -- if not null, a target (possibly obtained from elsewhere along with salt) to reset the timeout of previously stored mutable data
 ```
 ```